Friends First Mentoring

 Supporting a Child’s Family

-The Friends First Mentoring Program offers support and referral services to families to help address the underlying challenges that impact many of our children and families.
+The Friends First Mentoring Program also offers support and referral services to families.
+These help address the underlying challenges that impact many of our children and families.
+As members of our Community Care program, Friends First mentees and their families have access to drop-in supports, case management, parent support groups, vocational assistance, and invitations to participate in seasonal events and activities like our holiday party, summer festival and sporting events.

 Our Impact